How to Catch Puget Sound Spot Shrimp

 How to rig pots for Puget Sound Spot Shrimp

-I’ve pulled up my most shrimp per pot with this SMI fast fishing pot loaded with lots of bait.
+I’ve pulled up my most shrimp per pot with the above fast-fishing octagon pot loaded with lots of bait.

 One thing you can do to aide in pot stillness is add a small folding anchor to your mainline 10-15 feet up from your shrimp pot.